junksamiad/template-sender-engine/lld/processing-engines/whatsapp/05-openai-integration.md

     // Update context object with thread_id
     contextObject.thread_id = thread_id;

-    // Get assistant ID from context
+    // Get assistant ID from context - using the template sender assistant for initial messages
-    const assistantId = contextObject.ai_config.assistant_id_template_sender;
+    // This assistant ID is populated by the Channel Router from the wa_company_data table const assistantId = contextObject.ai_config.assistant_id_template_sender;

     // Create and start the run